-Kishore Kapoor CPA, CA(1)
+Kishore Kapoor CPA(1)

-President and Chief Executive Officer(2) Not Independent(3)

-Winnipeg, MB, Canada

-Director since June 2018 Public Board Interlocks: None 2022 Annual Meeting Voting Results:
+President and Chief Executive Officer(2) Not Independent(3) Age: 67 Winnipeg, MB, Canada Director since June 2018 Public Board Interlocks: None

 Mr. Kapoor currently serves as the President and Chief Executive Officer of the Company.
-Mr. Kapoor is also currently a director of RFGL He also serves as a director of Equitable Group Inc. (chair of its Audit Committee and a member of the Risk and Capital Committee).
-Until 2011, he was President of Wellington West Holdings Inc., the parent company of a number of subsidiaries that provided wealth management and corporate finance services to retail and institutional clientele in Canada.
+Mr. Kapoor is also currently a director of RFGL.
+He also serves as a director of Equitable Group Inc. (chair of its Risk and Capital Committee and a member of the Audit Committee).
+Until 2011, he was President of Wellington West Holdings Inc., the parent company of several subsidiaries that provided wealth management and corporate finance services to retail and institutional clientele in Canada.

 Previously, Mr. Kapoor was Executive Vice-President of Corporate Development at Loring Ward International Inc. He co-founded Assante Corporation, previously one of the largest wealth management firms in Canada, and served as its Executive Vice-President, Corporate Development from 1994 until 2003.
-He also served as a director of Manitoba Telecom Services and Chair of its audit committee from 2006 to 2017 and of LifeWorks Inc. (formerly Morneau Shepell Inc.) from 2018 to 2021 (including chair of its Audit Committee and a member of the Risk and Capital Committee).
+He also served as a director of Manitoba Telecom Services and Chair of its audit committee from 2006 to 2017 and of LifeWorks Inc. (formerly Morneau Shepell Inc.) from 2018 to 2021 (including chair of its Audit Committee and a member of the Risk Committee).